Off-Nadir Delta

 Scrub the Timeline

 Move back through days of activity to understand how a situation built up — not just where it stands right now.
+How far back you can reach depends on your plan.

 4